rumblesan/old-blog/source/_posts/2012-04-22-puredata-versus-supercollider-versus-maxmsp-why-i-do-what-i-do-with-what-i-do.markdown

 > _Hi_
 >
 > I actually came across your blog/web page via various discussions on the Pure Data forum, which naturally I followed up and enjoy reading.
 However, I noticed in one of your earlier posts (on your own blog) the mention of SuperCollider.
-Naturally, since I came from the Pure Data forum, I’m a PD fan, like many out there.
-But reading your remarks about SC I’m interested to ask what is the difference between the two programs?
-Is it worthwhile (a personal choice of course) looking into both programs, or in fact is one enough and it’s all a matter of interfaces?
+Naturally, since I came from the Pure Data forum, I'm a PD fan, like many out there.
+But reading your remarks about SC I'm interested to ask what is the difference between the two programs?
+Is it worthwhile (a personal choice of course) looking into both programs, or in fact is one enough and it's all a matter of interfaces?
 >
-> Oddly enough I notice that you do your ‘models’ in PD, probably because it’s freely available, or is that not correct.
+> Oddly enough I notice that you do your 'models' in PD, probably because it's freely available, or is that not correct.
 >
-> Thanks for the posts, I’m trying to hang in there, but since there’s no real order easy to complicated etc I often find myself out of my own depth.
+> Thanks for the posts, I'm trying to hang in there, but since there's no real order easy to complicated etc I often find myself out of my own depth.
 I also have to say I sometimes try to understand the importance of certain ideas in connection with the results.
-But in the final picture who cares, it’s very interesting and I’m learning as I read your posts.
+But in the final picture who cares, it's very interesting and I'm learning as I read your posts.
 >
 > _Thanks in advance_.
 >
 > Joe

 I wrote a reply back in the comments but I think it's worth expanding on some of these questions with a bit more space to talk.
 Also on Thursday night at the London Hackspace I got to hear two members of the Birmingham Laptop Ensemble (_BiLE_) give a talk about the work they did and their thoughts on working with SuperCollider.

 So, what do I feel the differences between SC and PD/Max are and why have I gone down the visual patching route.